The Employment Law Review: Netherlands

 - the categories of data subjects and the various types of categories of personal data that are processed;

-- the categories of recipients to whom personal data will be disclosed;
+- the categories of recipients to whom personal data have been or will be disclosed;

 - whether the personal data will be sent to countries outside the European Union; and